-Mr. Glasscock was appointed in 2011 after he served as Master in Chancery from 1999 until 2011.
+Mr. Glasscock was appointed in 2011 after he served as a Master in Chancery from 1999 until 2011.
 He was born in Erie, Pennsylvania and grew up in Lewes, Delaware.
 He received a BA in History in 1979 from the University of Delaware, a JD in 1983 from Duke University, and an MA in Marine Policy in 1989 from the University of Delaware.

 Before being appointed, Mr. Glasscock had worked as a judicial clerk, an associate in the litigation section of Prickett, Jones, Elliott, Kristol & Schnee; a Superior Court special discovery master; and Deputy Attorney General in the Justice Department’s Appeals Unit.

 Mrs. Montgomery-Reeves was appointed on November 25th of 2015.
-Prior to this, she was a partner in the Wilson Sonsini Goodrich & Rosati’s Wilmington, Delaware office, where she focused on stockholder class action litigation, corporate governance, derivative litigation, navigation of corporate fiduciary duties, and complex commercial litigation.
+Before this, she was a partner in the Wilson Sonsini Goodrich & Rosati’s Wilmington, Delaware office, where she focused on stockholder class action litigation, corporate governance, derivative litigation, navigation of corporate fiduciary duties, and complex commercial litigation.
 Before becoming so, she practiced with Weil, Gotshal & Manges LLP in New York, in its securities and corporate governance department.
 Before joining this firm, she clerked for Former Chancellor William B. Chandler III.

 Mrs. Montgomery-Reeves received her degree in 2006 from the University of Georgia School of Law.
 She received a BA in 2003 from the University of Mississippi.